lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 <strong style="color: red;">I'm on the job market</strong>.
 I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 9 - 11.

 * My CV can be downloaded [here](files/lachlandeer-cv.pdf).
-* Download my Job Market Paper: ["Online Word of Mouth and the Performance of New Products."](files/lachlandeer-cv.pdf)
+* My Job Market Paper, "Online Word of Mouth and the Performance of New Products" will be available for download in the coming days.